samofoke/Data_Structures/README.md

        -> reasons been we can't modify the function definition, the function may be already compiled and just an executable file.
-       -> A called function doesn't know hoe to handle an error.
+       -> A called function doesn't know how to handle an error.
        -> performace.

        ***The is exception handling in C++***